Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces

 \textbf{Task design.} We define ten task categories across two families, Geometric and Topological, guided by the spatial judgments that naturally arise in complex structures under geometric and connectivity constraints.
 Ground Height, Ground Angle, and Dimension are member-level tasks with four candidates, while the remaining tasks are group-level with three candidates.
 The Multi-View subset provides two images per question: one highlights a reference member (Member 0) and the other highlights target members, requiring cross-view correspondence.
 For each task, we use a task-specific prompt template aligned with its criterion and generate options by permuting candidates into multiple-choice permutations.
 When ties occur, we apply a consistent ordering rule (placing the smaller index first) to avoid ambiguity.

 \textbf{Metadata annotation.} We annotate the information needed for ranking using Label Studio.
 Annotators record an ascending order under the specified criterion and explicitly mark ties.
 We also provide localization annotations for referenced members or groups.
 Highlighting polygons are drawn to tightly fit target components while respecting occlusion.
-Candidate sets are curated so that correct ordering is not reliably recoverable from 2D pixel layouts alone, but instead requires reasoning about the underlying 3D structure and manifold-induced constraints.
+Candidate sets are curated so that correct ordering is not reliably recoverable from 2D pixel layouts alone, but instead requires reasoning about the underlying 3D geometry and topology constraints.

 \textbf{Question generation.} Using the annotated metadata, we instantiate ranking questions with the corresponding images and prompts.
 To reduce occlusion and color-induced bias, we provide a separately annotated image for each option rather than marking all options in a single image.
 Highlight colors are automatically selected from a predefined palette to maintain contrast, and text labels are placed near targets with adaptive positioning and then verified by human reviewers for legibility.
 This process yields 1{,}000 questions.
+The metadata annotation and question generation stages can be extended to support semi-automatic data scaling by expanding candidate annotations and sampling new ranking questions, as detailed in Appendix~\ref{app:semi_auto_expansion}.

 \textbf{Quality control.} Each question is independently reviewed by a checker who attempts the problem.
 Questions with disagreements are escalated to a third reviewer for adjudication.
 Reviewers also assess whether questions are human-solvable yet challenging, and whether at least one option is non-trivial (i.e., not inferable from superficial 2D cues).
 We additionally assign a difficulty label to every question.
 Further details are provided in Appendix~\ref{app:difficulty_annotation}.